JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 ' ========================================================================================
 ```

 This version is DPI aware.
 The coordinates will be scaled and the image will be displayed with the same relative size regardless of the DPI of the image.
-As the SetResolution and SetResolutionFordpi methods aren'r available in the CGpImage class, we must use the CGpBitmap class.
+As the **SetResolution** and **SetResolutionForDpi** methods aren't available in the `CGpImage` class, we must use the `CGpBitmap` class.

 ```
 ' ========================================================================================